walterrowe/magick-frames/README.md

 - double-click the droplet to open a file chooser and decorate the selected files
 - add to an export recipe of an image editing tool to decorate images on export

 The droplet name controls how the selected images are decorated as described above.
-If you create a droplet that is NOT named for one of the included styles, the "un-styled" droplet will open a dialog where you can select one or more styles.
+The "StyleChooser" droplet will open a dialog where you can select one or more styles.
 The images will be decorated in the selected style(s) and each output filename will have the specific style's name inserted before the file extension.

 ## In Capture One Export Recipes